top of page

 What is Yoga?

-Yoga is an activity that unites movement, breath, and mindfulness in order to build strength, improve flexibility, nurture the body, calm the mind, and revitalize the spirit.
-At its core, yoga involves performing postures or poses which are done sitting, lying down, tilting, or standing—with arms and legs bending, reaching, straightening, or hinging.
+Yoga is an activity that unites movement, breath, and mindfulness to build strength, improve flexibility, nurture the body, calm the mind, and revitalize the spirit.
+At its core, yoga involves performing postures which are done sitting, lying down, tilting, or standing—with arms and legs bending, reaching, straightening, or hinging.
 These poses look different than normal everyday life and can be perplexing to onlookers.

-It can also be much more than doing poses and looking out of place.
-Yoga can be a way of living and a tool for increased wellbeing.
-When you perform a pose, you give more attention to your breath and body which allows you to connect the dimensions of breath, body, and mind and give unity.
-This unity creates a natural synergy within your being where renovation can occur: breathing gets stronger, blood circulation is improved, and your mind is calmed.
-In this state, it is easier to detach from parts of the outside world that don’t serve you and repair your inside world.
+However, yoga is more than just about unconventional body positioning; it can be a way of living and a powerful tool for increased well-being.
+When you perform a pose, you give more attention to yourself, allowing you to connect the dimensions of breath, body, and mind.
+When the dimensions of breath, body, and mind are connected, it creates unity within yourself.
+This promotes a natural synergy within your being where renovation can occur: breaths are deeper, blood circulation improves, and the mind is calmed.
+In this state, it is easier to detach from parts of the outside world that don’t serve you, experience spirituality, and repair your inside world.

-So, yoga is on a spectrum, you are between doing a pose or you’re creating a bond with your entire self and experiencing a deep spiritual connection.
-At any rate, it gives you a socially acceptable excuse to wear stretchy pants all day.
+So, yoga is on a spectrum, accessible to all.
+Practitioners are between doing a single pose and doing an absurd number of them—working the body, creating a deeper bond with their whole self, shifting energy, moving further, and experiencing a deep spiritual connection.
+In any case, it gives you a socially acceptable excuse to wear stretchy pants all day.

 Inner Space